Dalmatian vs Dandie Dinmont Terrier: Complete Comparison (2026)

 Health and Lifespan Comparison

 Dalmatian has a typical lifespan of 11-13 years, while Dandie Dinmont Terrier lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
 Dalmatian is predisposed to Deafness, Urinary System, Other Conditions, with associated veterinary costs for monitoring and treatment.
-Dandie Dinmont Terrier faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Dandie Dinmont Terrier faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Dalmatian has 3 documented predispositions compared to 2 for Dandie Dinmont Terrier, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health